Enabling Large Language Models to Generate Text with Citations: Introduction

-We experiment on multiple systems with state-of-the-art LLMs and retrievers, and also propose novel prompting strategies to synthesize and incorporate retrieved text into text generation.
-Although all systems are capable of providing fluent and coherent responses, there remains substantial room for improvement in terms of correctness and citation quality: For example, on the ELI5 dataset, 49\% generations of our ChatGPT baseline are not fully supported by the cited passages.
-Additionally, we find that (1) a closed-book model (generating answers without accessing any retrieved documents) with post-hoc citing achieves good correctness but much worse citation quality; (2) though interactive retrieval approaches~\citep{yao2023react,schick2023toolformer} offer more flexibility in when/what to retrieve, we find that they do not improve the performance; (3) summarizing the retrieved passages in shorter text improves correctness but not citation quality; (4) reranking multiple generations boosts citation quality measured by human evaluation.
+We experiment on multiple systems with state-of-the-art LLMs and retrievers and also propose novel prompting strategies to synthesize retrieved text into text generation.
+Although all systems are capable of providing fluent and coherent responses, there remains substantial room for improvement in terms of correctness and citation quality: For example, on the ELI5 dataset, around 50\% generations of our ChatGPT and GPT-4 baselines are not fully supported by the cited passages.
+Additionally, we find that (1) a closed-book model (generating answers without accessing any retrieved documents) with post-hoc citing achieves good correctness but much worse citation quality; (2) although interactive retrieval approaches~\citep{yao2023react,schick2023toolformer} offer more flexibility in when/what to retrieve, they do not improve the performance on this challenging benchmark; (3) summarizing the retrieved passages in a shorter text improves correctness but not citation quality; (4) reranking multiple generations boosts citation quality measured by human evaluation; (5) incorporating more retrieved passages in context does not help ChatGPT but improves GPT-4 performance.

-Our extensive analyses highlight three major challenges of building LLMs to generate text with citations: (1) The retrieval quality is crucial to the final performance and has a substantial room for improvement; (2) LLMs' limited context window restricts the number of passages/tokens they can incorporate; (3) Current LLMs struggle to synthesize multiple documents in context without being distracted by irrelevant ones.
+Our extensive analyses highlight three major challenges of building LLMs to generate text with citations: (1) the retrieval quality is crucial to the final performance and has substantial room for improvement; (2) LLMs' limited context window restricts the number of passages they can incorporate; (3) current LLMs struggle to synthesize multiple documents in context without being distracted by irrelevant ones, although better instruction tuning brings significant improvement.
 These challenges pose promising research directions for developing better systems integrating retrieval and LLMs.